cksystemsteaching/selfie/README.md

 To calculate the value of the expression, again with `4` as value for `n`, start at the leaves by replacing `n` by `4` and then propagate the values of the subexpressions upwards to the root.
 This time the result is `60`.

 There is, however, a subtle issue here.
-EBNF can express precedence but not associativity which controls the order of evaluation among operators that have the same precedence such as `+` and `-`.
-So far, we silently assumed that expressions are evaluated from left to right, not from right to left, which does make sense, however, because `-` in particular is left-associative, not right-associative.
+EBNF can express precedence but not associativity which controls the grouping of operators that have the same precedence such as `+` and `-`.
+So far, we silently assumed that expressions are grouped from left to right, not from right to left, which does make sense, however, because `-` in particular is left-associative, not right-associative.
 For example, `n * n + 1 - n / 2 + 42` is equal to `(n * n + 1 - n / 2) + 42`, not `n * n + 1 - (n / 2 + 42)`.

 > Specification by context-free grammar, implementation by pushdown automaton